 Richmond arson defense lawyer James Sullivan will discuss with you the seriousness of your charge and the various effective defense strategies that are best suited for your particular case.
 Before you make your plea in court, it is important that you consult a property crimes lawyer in Richmond, Texas.
 Fort Bend County criminal attorney James Sullivan gets proven results.

 James Sullivan graduated the Trial Lawyers College founded by Legendary lawyer Gerry.
 Sullivan has a proven record of defending people from all walks of life, faiths and countries in courts throughout Texas.

-Contact James Sullivan & Associates for a free phone consultation at (281) 546-6428 about your arson charges in Harris County, Montgomery County, Fort Bend County, Waller County and throughout southeast Texas.
+Contact James Sullivan & Associates for a free phone consultation at (281) 546-6428 about your arson charges in Harris County or Fort Bend County.

 Our Houston criminal lawyers defend clients charged with crimes in district courts and county criminal courts, including domestic violence (assault of a family member), drug possession or drug delivery, violent crimes, and juvenile delinquency.